aldohemsn/persona-translation-analyzer/README.md

 -   **Stack:** Vanilla JavaScript, Tailwind CSS, HTML5

--   **Dependencies:** None, apart from the browser's native capabilities and an internet connection for using the Analyzer.
+-   **Dependencies:** None, apart from the browser's native capabilities.
 The Generator requires an internet connection to access the Gemini API.

 ## License